SofaDefrost/SoftRobots/docs/tutorials/FirstSteps/firststeps-tuto.md

 cube.createObject('UncoupledConstraintCorrection')
 ```

 The constraints of the collision apply on the surface on the Cube.
 As it is decomposed into tetrahedral solid elements, the surface elements are either triangles, lines or points.
 They represent the degrees of freedom of the collision model.
 The surface mesh is described based on the one used in the Visual model.
+In addition to a collision model, it is necessary to describe the rules  of collision detection, and how they are handled when they occur.
+This is what the `ContactHeader` object is doing.
+As the rules apply for all the objects in the scene, it is positionned in the rootNode.
+Here the rules are as follows: potential collisions are looked for within an `AlarmDistance` radius from the objet.
+If a collision situation is detected, the collision model computes the behaviour of the objects, which are stopped at a `ContactDistance` from each other.
 Finally, in order to map those collision DOFs with those of the mechanical model, a `RigidMapping` is used here as well.

 <div>